Skip to content

 Summary

-By installing XAMPP and configuring a local database, you have created a private environment to build your website.
+By installing XAMPP and setting up a local database, you’ve created a private environment to build your website.
 This setup allows you to develop and experiment safely on your own machine.
 When you are finished, you can easily migrate your local site to a live web host.

 [C:xampphtdocswordpress]